-You press the same button when you are horny and when you are sad.
+You press the same button when you are horny and when you are sad, is the thing.
 Such is Instagram.
-Such is the deep kernel of truth at the heart of every so-called like.
+Such is the deep kernel of truth at the heart of every so-called "like".

-Here, broadly, is a rough framework we can all try to work onward from:
+Here, broadly, is a rough framework we can all try to work onwards from:

 In which we like something because we are horny

-I think it is important to recognize that the pulsing blood in the rigid veins of Instagram is the horny like.
-The horny like underpins everything.
+I think it is important to recognise that the pulsing blood in the rigid veins of Instagram is The Horny Like.
+The Horny Like underpins everything.
 As the premier flirting (and relationship-maintaining) platform, Instagram floats on a sloshing sea of horniness.
 You smash that mf'ing horny like button, you move into the DMs, the DMs move back to you, the cycle continues.
-Even liking photos of things we want—sneakers, tacos, Glossier products—sits in an uneasy well of horniness.
+Even liking photos of things we want – trainers, tacos, Glossier drops – sits in an uneasy well of horniness.
 When we like something, we are horny for it.
 Instagram is the app where you see things and like them.
-It stands to reason that the horny like is a mainstay within it.
+It stands to reason that The Horny Like is a mainstay within it.

 In which we deliberately do not like a picture we like in case it makes us look too horny

 And so the ballet begins.
-The horny like says: I am horny.
-The horny like too many likes in a row says: I am simply too horny and need medical intervention.
-And so the horny Instagram user must learn to give their horny likes, but also withhold them, so they do not arouse the suspicion of the object of their horny desires and/or the police.
+The Horny Like says: hi.
+Am horny.
+The Horny Like too many likes in a row says: I am simply too horny and need medical intervention.
+And so the horny Instagram user must learn to give their Horny Likes, but also withhold them, so they do not arouse the suspicion of the object of their horny desires and/or the police.
 A delicate dance in the shadow of a mirror.

 In which you like your friends’ picture because you are best friends

-The less clear-cut but still important like in which you like because you’re friends with the person who made the post
+The less clear-cut but still important like in which you like because you’re friends with the person who did the post

 In which we think about but ultimately decide very hard against doing a friend-like that could in any way be interpreted as being a horny-like